bethanyj28/aoc2023/README.md

 ## day 6
 I was so excited when I realized IT'S A QUADRATIC.
 Apparently you could've brute forced it but I'm still proud 😅.

+## day 7
+Not as bad as I expected!
+I saw poker and panicked, but wasn't too bad.
+Wildcards were far simpler than I thought they would be.